llcruz1/vocab-builder/README.md

 Simple app for language learning that I have made while learning React, mainly inspired by AnkiDroid.
-It uses Redux for state management, Json-server as a mock API and a bunch of Material-UI features like Dark-mode, Snackbars and Dialogs.
+It uses Redux for state management, Json-server as a mock API and Material-UI for styling.

 ![](./docs/vocab-screenshots.png)